Biomedical Engineering and Design

 --- As of 2019, HSDB is located in PubChem.
 Here is help for you, including how to find ONLY information from HSDB (scroll down).
 HSDB contains peer-reviewed data for 5,000+ chemicals, including information about

-KEGG Drug Database -- This piece of KEGG (Kyoto Encyclopedia of Genes and Genomes) covers "approved drugs in Japan, USA, and Europe unified based on the chemical structure and/or the chemical component, and associated with therapeutic target, metabolizing enzyme, and other molecular interaction network information.
-KEGG DRUG contains links to the drug labels (package inserts) of all the marketed drugs in Japan and USA according to their active ingredients."
-Scroll down to see what's included.
+KEGG Drug Database -- This piece of KEGG (Kyoto Encyclopedia of Genes and Genomes) covers "approved drugs in Japan, USA, and Europe unified based on the chemical structure and/or the chemical component, and associated with therapeutic target, metabolizing enzyme, and other molecular interaction network information."
+Includes molecule metabolisms and pathways.

-MicroMedex Healthcare Series -- The mechanisms of action are in many places.
+MicroMedex -- The mechanisms of action are in many places.
 You can type in the drug name plus the word "mechanism, or use "help," or use the "Drug Comparison" section -- add at least two drugs, and all characteristics of each one will be shown, including adverse effects.
+Most of the drug records themselves also have mechanisms of action.

 PubChem -- This database is linked with PubMed and other NCBI databases, such as the protein 3D structure database.

 Reaxys -- Chemical compounds, reactions, properties, substance data, and patents.
-(Reaxys replaces Beilstein and Gmelin.)
+(Reaxys replaced Beilstein and Gmelin.)

 SciFinder Scholar -- You must register to use SciFinder (Chemical Abstracts online), which covers ~52 million compounds in "journals, patents, conference proceedings, dissertations, technical reports, books, and more."